Statistics: 13 miles, ascent 1381 feet, descent 1590 feet.

-Leaving the Warren Farm Barn, we had to climb for about a mile to reach the NDW.
-As we were doing so, the view behind us of Warren Farm revealed it as an island in a sea of cultivated farmland.
+Leaving the Warren Farm Barn, we climbed for about a mile to reach the NDW on our way into what was forecast to be a very hot day.
+The view of Warren Farm behind us revealed the farm as an island in a sea of cultivated farmland.

-The North Downs Way cut through the lush Kings Wood.
+Soon, the North Downs Way cut through the lush King’s Wood.

 Approaching Chilham, we could see the stunning Chilham Castle and its parkland through the trees.
 This Jacobean castle was built in 1603 on the foundations of a Roman building.
 It is thought that on these grounds, circa 42 AD, the Britons battled the Romans during the Roman invasion.

-The village of Chilham was dripping with charm with its 14th-century pub, quaint cottages, views of the castle, and, very important to us, Shelly’s Tea Shop.
-By this time, the heat of the day was upon us and a cool drink and a pastry was just the ticket!
+The village of Chilham, dripping with charm with its 14th-century pub, quaint cottages, views of the castle, also had Shelly’s Tea Shop, very important to us.
+By this time, the heat of the day was weighing on us and a cool drink and a pastry were just the ticket!

 Walking across the wide, medieval, village square, we noticed the local church, the 700-year-old St. Mary’s Church, famous for its stained glass windows and monuments.